PRESENTATION TYPES FOR CPA2024

 The 12-Minute Talk format is intended for delivering a detailed presentation about a series (more than 2) of empirical studies or a complex program or intervention.

-Each 12-minute Talk is allocated 10-minutes for presentation and 3-minutes for questions.
+Each 12-Minute Talk is allocated 10-minutes for presentation and 2-minutes for questions.
 This format is reserved for sharing information about a complex issue, series of studies or an involved program or intervention.

 A submission for a 12-Minute Talk should include the following information: the empirical and theoretical context and rationale for the studies or program/policy or intervention; the general method of the studies or the approach employed for the program/policy or evaluation; a summary of analyses, results and conclusions; and an overview of actions, recommendations, or impacts that occurred or that will be implemented or evaluated.

-Efforts are made to group 12-Minute Talk submissions into sessions that are organized around a specific theme or topic area.
+All 12-Minute Talk submissions will be grouped into sessions that are organized around a specific theme or topic area.
+To ensure that each 12-Minute Talk submission is included in an appropriate thematic session, each submission must include informative descriptors.

 Review Session (25-minutes)